shrinerb/shrine/doc/paperclip.md

 ## Migrating from Paperclip

 You have an existing app using Paperclip and you want to transfer it to Shrine.
-First we need to make new uploads write to the `<attachment>_data` column.
-Let's assume we have a `Photo` model with the "image" attachment:
+Let's assume we have a `Photo` model with the "image" attachment.

+### 1. Add Shrine column

+First we need to create the `image_data` column for Shrine:

 ```rb
 add_column :photos, :image_data, :text
 ```

+### 2. Dual write

-Afterwards we need to make new uploads write to the `image_data` column.
-This can be done by including the below module to all models that have Paperclip
+Next, we need to make new Paperclip attachments write to the `image_data` column.
+This can be done by including the below module to all models that have Paperclip attachments:
-attachments:

 ```rb
 require "shrine"